MayaMane/Incubyte.io/README.md

 Learn to use Test Driven Development to create a program.

 ## Description
-This kata was created by Roy Osherove and is designed to help you learn TDD coding and refactoring.
+This kata was created by Maya Mane and is designed to help you learn TDD coding and refactoring.
 Try not to read ahead – do one task at a time.
 Work incrementally.

 ### Kata Steps